yttriumz/notes-foam/notes-OS/networking.md

 - [Using curl to Check an SSL Certificate's Expiration Date and Details — Nick Janetakis](https://nickjanetakis.com/blog/using-curl-to-check-an-ssl-certificate-expiration-date-and-details)

-## Socket tuning for large traffic
+## Linux socket tuning for large traffic

 For servers that are handling large numbers of concurrent sessions, some TCP options should probably be tweaked.